CTPSSTAFF/mdxlib23/README.md

 # modxlib23
-Package of utilities for TDM23 MoDX

-# modxlib23

 __modxlib__ is a package of common functions, data, and classes used in the CTPS Model Data Explorer.

 ## Version Identification